jamesandariese/shamiqr/README.md

 If you're having trouble finding a good size, try qrmost.
 This will find the image with the most QR codes in it and optionally save it.

+This operates via brute force checking so only use it if you need to or if you've got cycles to spare.

 ```bash
 qrmost IMG_4040.jpeg best.jpeg
 ```